 How much retirement income you need each year will depend on your lifestyle in retirement.
 Travelling the world, for example, is likely to cost significantly more than pottering around your garden.

-The Pensions and Lifetime Savings Association (PLSA) has calculated that the average single person needs £37,300 a year after tax to fund a ‘comfortable’ retirement, while the average couple needs £54,500 a year after tax4.
-This would cover all your basic needs as well as some luxuries, such as three weeks in Europe each year, replacing your kitchen and bathroom every ten to 15 years, and replacing your car every five years.
+The Pensions and Lifetime Savings Association (PLSA) has calculated that the average single person needs £43,100 a year after tax to fund a ‘comfortable’ retirement, while the average couple needs £59,000 a year after tax4.
+This would cover all your basic needs as well as some luxuries, such as a fortnight on a four-star Mediterranean holiday, replacing your kitchen and bathroom every ten to 15 years, and replacing your car every five years.

 Bear in mind that these are average figures.
 An adviser can help you add up your expected outgoings and then explain what level of retirement income this would translate into.